cal-itp/data-infra/warehouse/models/mart/gtfs_quality/fct_daily_guideline_checks.md

 This will result in:
 * The overall entity check will fail if any check on a constituent entity failed
 * The overall entity check will pass if all constituent entity checks were either `N/A` or pass
-* The overall entity check will be `MANUAL CHECK NEEDED` if all constituent entity checks were either `MANUAL CHECK NEEDED` or pass
+* The overall entity check will be `MANUAL CHECK NEEDED` if all constituent entity checks were `N/A` or `MANUAL CHECK NEEDED`
 * The overall entity check will be `N/A` if all constituent entity checks were `N/A`

 Else it will be null.